 Activating Data Quality Mode¶

-1. To activate the data quality mode, click the Data Quality Mode icon placed at the top of the dataflow designer.
+1. To activate this feature, click on the Data Quality Mode icon located at the top of the dataflow designer.

 Once Data Quality Mode is activated, a Messages node will be added to all the objects in the dataflow.

-In addition to that, FirstItem, LastItem, and Items sub-nodes provide a way to collect quality control data for each of the records.
+In addition, FirstItem, LastItem, and Items sub-nodes provide a way to collect quality control data for each of the records.
 The quality control data includes ElementName, MessageType, or Action etc. and can be written to a destination object for record-keeping purposes.

 Writing to a Destination¶

-Connecting the Messages node’s output ports to another object’s input ports on the dataflow makes it possible to get both - summary statistics and record-level statistics for the dataset, which is useful for analysis and debugging.
-To do that:
+Connecting the Messages node’s output ports to another object’s input ports on the dataflow makes it possible to get both - summary statistics and record-level statistics for the dataset, which are useful for analysis and debugging.
+To do this:

-3. Configure settings for Delimited File Destination to save this data.
+2. Configure settings for the Delimited File Destination to save this data.

-4. Right-click on the header of destination object and select Preview Output from the context menu.
+3. Right-click on the header of the destination object and select Preview Output from the context menu.